screetsec/Dracnmap/README.md

 thefatrat , Backdoor Creator ( bypass av ) : https://github.com/Screetsec/TheFatRat

 ## BUG ?
-- Submit new issue
+- Please Submit new issue
-- pm me
+- Contact me
 - Hey sup ? do you want ask about all my tools ? you can join me in telegram.me/offscreetsec